heroku/color/README.md

 ## Changes And Improvements

 The methods of the new `Color` struct do not mutate the sender.
-This supports better concurrency support and improved performance.
-Towards this end `Color.Add` was removed.
+This results in better concurrency support and improved performance.

-You don't need to remember to wrap arguments that implement `io.Writer` in `colorable.NewColorable`.
-Functions that took `io.Writer` in the past now expect a `*Console` argument which consistently provides the colorable functionality.
-Color can be disabled by calling `Console.DisableColors` (see below).
+You don't need to remember to wrap io.Writer arguments in `colorable.NewColorable` in order to support Windows functionality.

 Package public global variables are removed.  `color.NoColor` was removed.
 Colored output can be disabled using the `Console.DisableColors` method instead. `color.Output` and `color.Error` were removed, use `Stdout()` and `Stderr()` instead.

-Instances of `Console` can be passed to third party packages that take `io.Writer`  and log ANSI color information.
-The color information will be interpreted correctly on Windows.
+Instances of `Console` can be passed to methods in third party packages that take `io.Writer` as an argument.
+If the third party package emits ANSI color information the passed in writer will be interpreted correctly on Windows.
 In addition, color information can be stripped by calling `Console.DisableColors(true)`.

 Performance is improved significantly, as much as 400%.
+Note that some functions that you'd expect to take an array of interface{} take an array of strings instead because underlying calls to fmt.SprintXX functions are slow.

 `fatih/color` has race conditions.
 This package was developed with `test.Parallel` and `-race` enabled for tests.
 Thus far no race conditions are known and so this package is suitable for use in a multi goroutine environment.